-Projections in this chapter for casino size and amenities at the 12, 27, and 40 percent tax rates are meant to be representative illustrations.
-In practice, material difference in casino size and amenities may not occur under two relatively similar tax rate environments.
+Projections in this chapter for casino size and amenities at the 12 percent, 27 percent, and 40 percent tax rates are meant to be representative illustrations.
+In practice, material difference in casino size and amenities may not occur under two relatively similar tax rates.
 For example, a casino built and operated at a 12 percent tax rate may not be materially different than if the rate were 10 percent or 15 percent.
 Likewise, a 36 percent tax rate may result in a similar sized facility as a 40 percent tax rate.

-Casinos would be viable under a median tax rate of 27 percent; and a lower rate would create only modest additional economic impacts
+Casinos would be viable under median tax rate of 27 percent; lower rate would create only modest additional economic impacts